Tourism 2030 Strategy

-Austrade, in conjunction with Tourism Australia, is developing Australia’s next national long-term tourism strategy.
-Development is occurring in cooperation with state and territory governments and the tourism industry.
-While Government has not formally announced a name for the new strategy, for ease of reference development work is being carried out under the heading of Tourism 2030.
+In 2019, Austrade, in conjunction with Tourism Australia, was developing Australia’s next national long-term tourism strategy.
+It was being developed in cooperation with state and territory governments and the tourism industry.
+While Government did not formally announced a name for the new strategy, for ease of reference development work was carried out under the heading of Tourism 2030.

 Australian communities benefit significantly from tourism through the jobs it creates and the amenities it brings to local areas.
 The existing long-term tourism strategy, Tourism 2020, has been successful in supporting the industry to achieve record growth in the last decade.
 With the current strategy coming to a close next year, it is time to develop a new strategy that will take the industry to its next stage of growth and development.

 Current consultation on development of Tourism 2030

 Building on the work of the Beyond Tourism 2020 Steering Committee, further consultation and opportunities for direct input by state and territory governments and tourism industry was undertaken to help build shared ownership of the strategy and also ensure that it aligns with state and territory strategies.